 CySEC anticipates that Regulated Entities take the necessary steps to prepare for and minimize possible business disruptions by identifying key operations risks.
 CySEC also advises that the business continuity plans should at least include:

 - Planning for the employees to be able to work from home and report to the management via the internet or telephone, etc.

 - Identifying any emergency measures to help slow the spread of the virus.
-Limiting or cancelling social and public gatherings such as seminars, conferences, or requiring staff quarantines in the event on traveling to affected countries, etc.;
+Limiting or cancelling social and public gatherings such as seminars, conferences, or requiring staff quarantines in the event of travelling to affected countries, etc.;